Luojiaqimath/Robust-GBDT/README.md

 # Robust-GBDT
-Code for paper: Robust-GBDT: GBDT with Generalized Focal Loss for Label-noisy Classification
+Code for the paper: Robust-GBDT: A Novel Gradient Boosting Model for Noise-Robust Classification